ot4i/ace-demo-pipeline/README.md

 Component testing is run from TeaRESTApplication_ComponentTest and relies on JDBC connections.

-## How to get started
+## How to get started with IBM Cloud

 To replicate the pipeline locally, do the following:

 1) Fork this repo and then clone it locally; although cloning it locally straight from the ot4i repo would allow building locally, for the pipeline itself to work some of the files need to be updated.
-The source also needs to be accessible to the IBM Cloud Kubernetes workers, and a public github repo forkedfrom this one is the easiest way to do this.
+The source also needs to be accessible to the IBM Cloud Kubernetes workers, and a public github repo forked from this one is the easiest way to do this.
 Cloning can be achieved with the git command line, or via the ACE v12 toolkit; the ACE v12 product can be downloaded from [the IBM website](https://www.ibm.com/marketing/iwm/iwm/web/pickUrxNew.do?source=swg-wmbfd).
 2) Acquire an IBM Cloud account and create a Kubernetes cluster called "aceCluster", a Docker registry, and a DB2 on Cloud instance.
 More info in [cloud resources description](cloud-resources.md).
 3) Build the pre-req docker images and create the required credentials; see instructions in the [demo-infrastructure](demo-infrastructure) and [tekton/minimal-image-build](tekton/minimal-image-build) directories.
 4) Component testing relies on the same DB2 on Cloud instance as the eventual application image; this is not a best practice, but does keep the demo simpler to get going, and so getting the DB2 instance credentials set up in Kubernetes and/or locally is necessary for the component tests.